HuynhTanDuy/Hotel_Manage_Website/readme.md

 <p align="center"><img src="image/7.png"></p>

 ## Conclusion
-I’m very appriciate about your care.
+I’m very appreciate about your caring.
 Hope you will enjoy and satify about my website.
 If you have any question, feel free to leave a message at tanduyht@gmail.com.